clchen-arcadia/express-jobly/conceptual.md

 1. refactor with all authorization in middleware --- DONE
 2. rewrite tests for auth.js middleware --- DONE
 3. rewrite tests for users.test.js --- DONE
-4. rewrite tests for companies.test.js --- NOT DONE YET ---- TOIDOOOOOOO
+4. rewrite tests for companies.test.js --- DONE

 theNNN

 move on...

 to PART 4. electric boogaloo.

+jobs reference company_handle

+applications reference job_id and user_username

+query NUMERIC type --> postgres returns STRING! this is to remind you of its perfect precision to the relevant decimal place! don't let it get into a non-NUMERIC type when put into some other language